oKermorgant/log2plot/README.md

 * operator[] to get the value at a given index
 * size() to get the length of the logged container

+Besides these two points, all kind of data can be saved, but of course they be not be plottable if not numerical.

 Three types of data may be logged:
 * Iteration-based data will use the index as the X-axis for the plots.
   * `logger.save(v, name, legend, ylabel)`